 Vegan Jackfruit Tuna Salad 🌱 This all vegan version of a classic tuna salad is so easy & so good!
 A beautifully balanced combo of jackfruit, white beans, fresh celery, onions, pickles & dressing.
-Sorry Charlie . . . there’s no fish in this delish dish!
+Sorry Charlie . . . there's no fish in this delish dish!

 When I was a kid, I loved tuna salad sandwiches.
 In fact, I loved them so much, it was the only type of sandwich I would eat for lunch at school in second grade.
-Every morning before school, my mom would make this sandwich for me: Canned tuna mixed with Miracle Whip on white Wonder bread – packed unrefrigerated in my lunch box.
-5-days a week, the entire school year, that’s what I had.
-Frankly, it’s a miracle I survived.
+Every morning before school, my mom would make this sandwich for me: Canned tuna mixed with Miracle Whip on white Wonder bread - packed unrefrigerated in my lunch box.
+Five days a week, the entire school year, that's what I had.
+Frankly, it's a miracle I survived.

 Recently, my husband the whiz-bang culinary artist he is, surprised me with a beautifully arranged plate that included a scoop of what appeared to be tuna salad.
 Having lived meat-free my entire adult life, I will admit that I have an aversion to anything that appears or tastes too similar to actual meat.
 My initial reaction was "It looks too much like tuna . . .
 I might not like it" but, for him, I decided to at least give it a try.
 Boy am I glad I did.
 Very similar in texture and flavor to tuna but not "fishy" tasting, this vegan version of tuna salad is so much better than eating fish.
 It's a winner and sure to please most palates.